isagoya/astro-hananiawan-m2/src/pages/md/chapt06.md

 >
 > (Anthology ‘Coral Reef’ by Chiba Osamu)

 After a while, my words to Mr. Chiba turned nasty.
-It was because "Okinawa" in my mind began to reject the prayer of Jesus Christ.
+It was because "Okinawa" in my mind began to reject even the prayer of Jesus Christ.

 "Mr. Chiba, will Okinawa be returned just by expressing anger in letters?
 Can poems change Yamato's (Mainland's) mistakes?
 Can the prayer of Jesus Christ save Okinawa today?"

 He only shed tears and did nothing to refute my harsh questions.
 His wife who was listening to our conversation beside us, wept as well.

-After a while, I began to stay away from Mr. Chiba.
+It was no longer before, I began to stay away from Mr. Chiba.

 "My Okinawa" gradually turned to believe in the "power of politics."
 I also began to change in school.
 I couldn't stand the fact that they taught "peace", "freedom" and "democracy" in the abstract without living words.
-I also began to change in school.
-I couldn't stand the fact that they taught "peace", "freedom" and "democracy" in the abstract without living words.

 I vehemently refuted their domino theory, which said ---in the Vietnam War, America sent its troops at the request of the South Vietnamese government---if Vietnam became a communist state, Asian democratic countries would be under great threat.

 "At least American 'democracy' and 'freedom' with Okinawa as a relay base are deceptive.
 The choice of a country's political system should be made by its people.

-"I also objected to their explanation summarizing "nationalism" only by "race."
+"I also object to their explanation summarizing "nationalism" only by "race."
 "It is wrong to view nationalism in terms of the general concepts of 'ethnic group' and 'religion'.
 Even within the same ethnic group, the meaning of nationalism can be quite different depending on the class to which one belongs".

 The classroom became a place of debate between the teacher and me.

 "Mr. Iha, it is early to have a biased opinion in your high school days with little social experience."

-My homeroom teacher started to warn me.
+My homeroom teacher began to warn me.
 I was definitely a student who embarrassed teachers.
 But I could not accept his advice about being "biased" either.

-"Teaching the world and society through balance is not education.
+"To teach the world and society by balance is not education.
 We should speak in facts.
 All the more, it is a deception for America to brandish so-called justice all over the world.
 I saw it in Okinawa!"

 Later, at our reunion, the repeated debate between the teacher and the student of those days came up.

-"We never had such a pleasant class."
+"We never had such a pleasant class as that."

 ## Wall after Wall